Ogechi-Ugbor/Ogechi-Ugbor.github.io/index.md

 Tools Used: Majorly manually tested, Jira for defect tracking, various real devices for testing.

 Outcome: The successful completion of this project led to a more stable and user-friendly health and fitness app.
-Through rigorous testing and bug reporting, critical issues were identified and resolved, ensuring that users could rely on the app for accurate exercise tracking and goal setting.
+Through rigorous testing and bug reporting, critical issues were identified and resolved, ensuring that users could rely on the app for accurate exercise tracking, e - shopping and goal setting.
 Additionally, the implementation of Jira helped in tracking progress of bugs reported.

 <!--
 **Ogechi-Ugbor/Ogechi-Ugbor** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.